theGreatKyle1994/project-alpha/README.md

 ## Running the frontend/backend

-To start the frontend, run in terminal:
+To start the frontend, run in terminal at /client:

 ```
 npm run dev
 ```

-To start the backend, run in terminal:
+To start the backend, run in terminal at /server:

 ```
 nodemon server.js